Back to all

 “When I first saw a SteelMaster building, I was in love!
 Why?
 They’re steel, pre-fabricated, highly engineered and just look so friggin’ cool.”

-Sovak not only liked the odd look of the steel corrugated arches, he also loved the open space available on the inside.
-This gave him the opportunity to craft quonset hut interior design however he wanted.
+Sovak not only liked the odd look of the steel corrugated arches, but he also loved the open space available on the inside.
+This allowed him to craft quonset hut interior design however he wanted.

 Instead of a traditional Quonset hut foundation design, Sovak purchased a dual-axle deckover galvanized trailer on which to build his new mortgage-free option.